ConvertKit/convertkit-wordpress/readme.txt

 == Changelog ==

+### 1.9.7.5 2022-05-12
+* Fix: PHP Warning: Cannot modify header information, caused by QuickTags modal template output
+* Fix: Text Editor: Quicktag Buttons: Block could not be found error when using a Quicktag

 ### 1.9.7.4 2022-05-04
 * Added: ConvertKit Broadcasts Block, to output a list of ConvertKit broadcasts
 * Added: ConvertKit Broadcasts Shortcode [convertkit_broadcasts], to output a list of ConvertKit broadcasts